lamidu-rathnayake/lamidu-rathnayake/README.md

 Java developer and Web developer
 --------------------------------

-currently i'm a student in ucsc and doing diploma while working in mcs compter system as a system technician. and im really like to discover new technologies as my one of hobbies and i love this thing. so you are welcome to my profile and learn and put some comments if i have done some trash or if you have any other techniques which i should follow up.
+im really like to discover new technologies as my one of hobbies and i love this thing. so you are welcome to my profile and learn and put some comments if i have done some trash or if you have any other techniques which i should follow up.

 * 🌍  I'm based in Sri Lanka
 * ✉️  You can contact me at [Lamidu2002@gmail.com](mailto:Lamidu2002@gmail.com)